Understanding the Visa Application Process

 11. Employment documents

-12. Family documents like birth certificates, marriage certificates, adoption certificates, etc.
+12. Family documents such as birth certificates, marriage certificates, and adoption certificates.

 13. Letter from a physician